 Data breaches are another way cybercriminals can access people’s political data.
-A data breach occurs when a hacker utilizes unauthorized access to a database containing sensitive information.
+A data breach occurs when a hacker uses unauthorized access to a sensitive information database.

-If the hacker has access to the database, they can extract any information they want, including political data.
+Hackers who can access the database can extract any information they want, including political data.
 Data breaches can occur through malicious hacking or simply through careless mistakes made by employees of the organization.

 One of the popular methods used by cybercriminals is phishing scams.
 These scams fool people into giving up their personal information by masquerading as trustworthy entities.

 For example, you might receive an email that appears to be from your favorite candidate’s campaign.

 The email might ask you to click a link to update your contact information.
 However, the link takes you to a fake website where criminals collect your data.

 Another common method criminals use is creating malicious websites and apps that collect people’s data.
 For example, you might stumble across a website that claims to offer an “exclusive” look at leaked campaign emails.